Vitamins and minerals: the basics

 - Calcium: not enough calcium can lead to rickets, osteopenia and osteoporosis.

 - Iodine: not enough iodine can cause goitre and other conditions like intellectual disability.

 - Iron: children are at higher risk of iron deficiency than adults, mainly because children need more iron when they go through growth spurts.
-They might also be low in iron if they’re vegans or vegetarians, eat a limited variety of foods, have coeliac disease, or have gastrointestinal blood loss.
+They might also be low in iron if they eat a vegan or vegetarian diet, eat a limited variety of foods, have coeliac disease, or have gastrointestinal blood loss.
 Adolescent girls are more at risk if they have frequent, prolonged or very heavy periods.
 Iron deficiency can cause tiredness, lack of concentration and pale skin.

-- Zinc: toddlers who have a limited diet for a long time, as well as vegans and vegetarians, are most likely to not get enough zinc.
+- Zinc: toddlers who have a limited diet for a long time, as well as those who eat a vegan or vegetarian diet, are most likely to not get enough zinc.
 A zinc deficiency can slow down your child’s growth.

 How different diets can affect vitamin and mineral intake

-If your child has a restricted diet, you might need to be extra careful about making sure he gets all the vitamins and minerals he needs.
+If your child has a restricted diet, you might need to be extra careful about making sure your child gets enough vitamins and minerals.

-For example, vegetarian or vegan diets can make it more difficult to get enough iron.
-Food allergies and food intolerances can make it harder for your child to get enough calcium.
-With careful planning and a bit of research on other ways to get these nutrients into your child’s diet, you can get around these issues.
+For example, vegetarian diets or vegan diets can make it more difficult to get enough iron.
+Food allergies and food intolerances can make it harder for your child to get enough nutrients like calcium.
+With careful planning and some research on other ways to get these nutrients into your child’s diet, you can get around these issues.